 The Trustees use the attained age funding method which is suitable for funding a scheme open for future accrual but is closed to new entrants.
-The Bank contributes 38.4% of Pensionable Salaries in respect of future service accrual plus deficit contributions of USD 0.7m per month together with additional contributions to meet the benefit payments of the Scheme up until 31 August 2016.
+The Bank contributes 38.4% of Pensionable Salaries in respect of future service accrual plus deficit contributions of USD 0.6m per month together with additional contributions to meet the benefit payments of the Scheme up until 31 August 2016.

-The contributions are expected to meet the deficit on the funding basis by 31 August 2016 based on an assumption of investment return of 4.5% per annum.
-In addition, the employer pays all the costs of administering the scheme and any levies required by the Pensions Protection Fund and the Pensions Regulator.
-The expected employer contributions to the Scheme for the year ending 31 March 2015 in respect of future accrual contributions and benefit payments is about USD 16.6m.
+The employer pays all the costs of administering the scheme and any levies required by the Pensions Protection Fund and the Pensions Regulator.
+The expected employer contributions to the Scheme for the year ending 31 March 2015 in respect of future accrual contributions and benefit payments is USD 16.6m.